RakhithJK/ZiaUrR3hman-LinkedSocialToolkit-wiki/How-to-auto-respond-messages-&-send-follow-up-message-to-new-connections.md

 ## Auto endorse skills with auto responder
-Click on checkbox to enable it and click on “**Edit**” button to edit auto skills endorser settings.
+You can auto endorse your connections’ skills if someone sends you a message containing specific keywords.
+Click on checkbox to enable it and click on “**Edit**” button to edit keyword and other settings.

 ![Auto endorse skills with auto responder](https://github.com/ZiaUrR3hman/LinkedSocialToolkit/raw/master/images/Auto-endorse-skills-with-auto-responder-on-linkedin.png)

 New dialog will open when you click on “**Edit**” button.
-Enter your search term for endorsing skills.
+Enter your search term or keyword for endorsing skills.
 You can enter multiple keywords with comma separation.

 In Total skills option enter total number of users’ skills you want to endorse.
 In Reply message option enter your message that will be sent when endorsing is completed.
 You can use **@name** for entire name, **@firstName** for first name and **@lastName** for last name of the user.
 These short codes are case-sensitive.